wonma/100-days-of-code/log.md

 I started to believe that taking a slow step one at a time helps me to examine the subject matter at hand deeper and digest each concept better.
 This slow and micro improvement approach, I feel, helps me grow confidence and develop small muscles to do a bigger task later.
 Persistence is the key and to do so, I need to break things down and do really small things each day.

+---
+### Day 25: September 8, Thursday

+**Today's Progress**
+- I created 12 column tracks, using **grid-template-columns**
+- I can make the cells span using **grid-column** property.
+- I now understand **1fr**. **fr**is a flexible unit that specifies the proportion of the available space.
+  - e.g.) 'grid-template-rows: auto 1fr auto' means the first and third rows will take up the minimum content space while the second row will take up the rest of the available space.

+**Thoughts**
+I started to see the value of minimizing each task's workload.
+For example, if my goal itself is really a small piece rather than a decent chunk, I tend to complete it without feeling pressured.
+This style of work can be also applied to other work situations beyond this learning context.

 <!--
 ### Day 1: June 27, Monday